return42/sphkerneldoc/linux_src_doc/include/linux/fscache_h.rst

     :param const struct fscache_cookie_def \*def:
         A description of the cache object, including callback operations

+    :param const void \*index_key:
+        The index key for this cookie

+    :param size_t index_key_len:
+        Size of the index key

+    :param const void \*aux_data:
+        The auxiliary data for the cookie (may be NULL)

+    :param size_t aux_data_len:
+        Size of the auxiliary data buffer

     :param void \*netfs_data:
         An arbitrary piece of data to be kept in the cookie to represent the cache object to the netfs

+    :param loff_t object_size:
+        The initial size of object

     :param bool enable:
         Whether or not to enable a data cookie immediately